Robeco Asia-Pacific Equities D USD

 Inception date fund

 Joshua Crabb is Lead Portfolio Manager and Head of Asia Pacific Equities.
-In the emerging markets universe he covers Thailand and Vietnam.
 Before joining Robeco in 2018, Joshua was Head of Asian Equities at Old Mutual and Portfolio Manager at BlackRock and Prudential in Hong Kong.
 He started his career in the investment industry as Sector Analyst at BT Financial Group in 1996.
 Joshua holds a Bachelor's with Honors in Finance from the University of Western Australia and he is a CFA® charterholder.
 Harfun Ven is Portfolio Manager in the Asia Pacific team with a focus on cyclical sectors.
 Prior to joining Robeco in 2008, he was Portfolio Manager Japanese Equities at Alliance Trust.
 Harfun also managed Premier Alliance Trust Japan Equity, a top quartile ranked fund.
 Before that, he spent six years with Bowen Capital Management, managing both Japan-only and Asia-Pacific funds.
 He started his career in the investment industry in 1998.
 Having grown up in Japan, he fluently speaks Japanese, Cantonese and English.
 Harfun holds an MBA from Boston University and a Bachelor's from the University of Massachusetts.

 - Per period